Toric vector bundles, non-abelianization, and spectral networks: Toric vector bundles via spectral networks and non-abelianization

-\begin{remark} As the title of this paper suggests, this work can be thought of as the mirror paper of \cite{Nho_spectral_network_family_fleor}, where Nho showed that non-abelianization is family Floer when the Lagrangian is the spectral curve of a meromorphic quadratic differential.
-It is then very natural to expect $\cu{E}(\bb{L},\cu{L})$ is the honest equivariant mirror bundle of $(\bb{L},\cu{L})$. \end{remark}
+\begin{remark} As mentioned in Remark \ref{rmk:grad_trees}, we think of the gradient trees are the tropical limit of Maslov index zero holomorphic disks.
+Moreover, Nho has proved in \cite{Nho_spectral_network_family_fleor} that non-abelianization is same as the family Floer assignment $\xi\mapsto HF((\bb{L},\cu{L}),T^*_{\xi}N_{\bb{R}})$, it is very natural to expect $\cu{E}(\bb{L},\cu{L})$ is the equivariant mirror bundle of $(\bb{L},\cu{L})$. \end{remark}